-- iEval is UCR's online system for conducting student evaluation of teaching, and can be access through the iEval log in page.
+iEval is UCR's online system for conducting student evaluation of teaching and can be accessed through the iEval log in page.

 Course evaluations are an important aspect of teaching and learning at UCR.
 Responsible student input can help improve teaching and learning.
 Students are encouraged to be honest, fair, and constructive as they participate in this important campus process.

-- iEval for instructors of undergraduate and graduate courses is currently administered by the Office of Evaluation and Assessment.
-Answers to most common questions are below, further inquires can be directed to firstname.lastname@example.org
+iEval for instructors of undergraduate and graduate courses is currently administered by the Office of Evaluation and Assessment.
+Answers to most common questions are below, further inquiries can be directed to firstname.lastname@example.org

 What is the timeframe for the evaluation period each quarter?